NimaBayati/Main/EEC 172: Original Asteroids Game on an Embedded System/README.md

 #### Project Specifications:
   - Materials: Texus Instruments (TI) Simplelink CC3200 Launchpad, Adafruit 128x128 Oled Breakout Board, TI Code Composer Studio, and TI Pin Mux Tool
+  - In the project directory, these files contain my code: main.c, pinmux.c, and Adafruit_OLED.c
   - The core of this lab was to create a program that accesses the web in whatever way we like and incorporate the variety of sensors and devices that we’ve used in the previous labs for input and output.
   - I decided to create my own Asteroids game that uses Amazon Web Services to store game state (eg. the high score) that can then be retrieved later.
   - My game called “-Asteroids-" is a game about dodging asteroids, which gives points, and trying to get the highest score possible.